Edward L. R. Elson: Life

+Elson (second from left) accompanies (from left) Queen Elizabeth II, Dwight and Mamie Eisenhower, and Prince Philip on a visit to National Presbyterian Church in 1957.

+Elson at the funeral of former President Dwight D. Eisenhower on 31 March 1969.

 Upon returning to the U.S. from the war, he soon learned that he was a candidate for the pastorate of the Covenant-First Presbyterian Church in Washington, D.C. and ultimately became its pastor in 1946.
 One of his first duties there was to oversee the transition of the Covenant-First Presbyterian Church to the National Presbyterian Church, a move that had been in the works for many years.
 Eisenhower attended a pre-inaugural service at the church.
 A few days later, on February 1, 1953, Dr. Elson baptized the president and admitted him to formal membership of the church.
 The baptism came after the president's brother, Milton, confirmed that though Ike had regularly attended the River Brethren Church in Abilene, Kansas, he had never officially joined the church nor had he been baptized.
 In the 1960s, Elson oversaw, along with the building committee, the construction of a large new church, which was dedicated in 1967 on Eisenhower's birthday, October 14.

 In 1967, he was named to a special committee of the Presbyterian General Assembly to study the Vietnam War.
 In September 1967, while he and his wife were still at their summer home in Cape Breton Island, he received a phone call from the White House asking him to be on a team to observe the upcoming elections in South Viet Nam.

 Dr. Elson was elected to the position of Chaplain of the United States Senate in 1969, retiring from that position after having served for a little over twelve years in February, 1981.
 During his tenure at the Senate, he invited the first woman, Wilmina Rowland, to offer the opening prayer.

 Elson and his wife Helen Chittick (1915–2007) are buried in Arlington National Cemetery.